Hiking at Big White

 The trees at the resort are small and hardy — in the winter, they’re blanketed in snow and called snow ghosts.
 The many ski runs are covered in beautiful, colourful wildflowers and they’re in full bloom in the first two weeks of August.
 Plus, the resort isn’t nearly as busy in the summer as it is in the winter, which gives you lots of time to explore the mountain at your own pace.
 You won’t feel like sardines on the trails, which is what I’m all about.

 If you want to hike to Big White’s highest point, the Peak Trail is for you!
-It’s a short, 1 km loop trail and has a total elevation gain of 166m, so it’s not too challenging but is still very rewarding.
+It’s a short, 2.3 km there-and-back trail and has a total elevation gain of 166m, so it’s not too challenging but is still very rewarding.
 The steepest grade you’ll encounter is a staggering 49.5%, but luckily the average is only 16.6%.
 You won’t want to miss the Peak Trail when you’re hiking at Big White!

 The trail begins at the top of the Bullet Chair.
-To reach the trailhead, you can either ride the chair lift up from the Village, or hike the Rhonda Lake Trail or Falcon Ridge Trail.
+To reach the trailhead, you can either ride the chair lift up from the Village or hike the Rhonda Lake Trail or Falcon Ridge Trail.
 In fact, the top of the Bullet Chair is where you can access many of Big White’s trails.

-We’ve always taken the Bullet Chair because it’s not every day you get to ride a chairlift in the summer!
+I’ve always taken the Bullet Chair because it’s not every day you get to ride a chairlift in the summer!

 The Peak Trail begins by slowly switchbacking along the exposed alpine mountainside.
 The trail is covered in low, sparse grass and mid-sized slabs of flat rock.
 There are no trees and it’s quite exposed, but because the resort is high in the mountains, it’s a lot cooler than down in the valley.
 Don’t forget your sunscreen and water, because even though it feels cooler, the sun is still plenty strong!